abelardojarab/gputeachingkit-labs/Module8/Convolution/description.markdown

 image (assume the image dimensions are greater than 5x5 for this Lab).

 To use the constant memory for the convolution mask, you can first transfer the mask data to the device.
-Assume you decided to name the pointer to the device array for the mask M.
+Consider the case  where the pointer to the device array for the mask is named M.
 You can use `const float * __restrict__ M` as one of the parameters during your kernel launch.
 This informs the compiler that the contents of the mask array are constants and will only be accessed through pointer variable `M`.
 This will enable the compiler to place the data into constant memory and allow the SM hardware to aggressively cache the mask data at runtime.